CURRICULUM

 This isn’t your typical residency, course, or workshop.
 It’s a mind-bending, intimate, spacious experience where you turn inwards and study your own critical art-making process.

-The week-long curriculum is tailor-made for racialised artists who explore socio-political contexts at an intermediate or advanced level. ︎︎︎Read about the process, location, costs, and eligibility below.
+The week-long curriculum is tailor-made for ambitious racialised artists and designers who explore socio-political contexts at an intermediate or advanced level. ︎︎︎Read about the process, location, costs, and eligibility below.

 We will host two cohorts annually in Aarhus, Denmark.
 Apply through our open call, announced twice a year.